 CBS received 2,500 letters the the first week, and the mail was still pouring in as this article was written.
 A "disillusioned" viewer from Columbus, Ohio wrote that she was finished with Edge, and with CBS.
 "I had baked a Pet-Ritz cherry pie, but I could hardly eat it last night for supper after that terrible episode.
 No more Pet products for me."
 Meanwhile, a high school in Delco, North Carolina said that "Shakespeare himself did not create a more convincing cast of praiseworthy personalities," and wondered "what perversion of common decency prompted anyone to shatter such a team?"
 One writer suggested that "you have these sadistic writers locked up in a safe place."

-Here's a clip from the exciting conclusion of the Mike/Sarah love story that triggered so much angst in the faithful.
+Here's that complete episode, including the exciting conclusion that triggered so much angst in the faithful.